-Figure 4: Power functions for $n_1 = 15$.
+Figure 4: Power functions for $n_1=15$.
 Left column: tests based on unrestricted residuals (cf. legend).
 Right column: tests based on restricted residuals (cf. legend).
-The rows corresponds to Σ_a for a = 1, 5, 9 from top to bottom.
+The rows corresponds to Σ_a for a=1,5,9 from top to bottom.
 The abscissa shows δ .
-See text for more explanation.
+In the left panel the HC4-curve lies on top of the HC0-HC3-curves and the UC-curve.
+In the right panel the HC4R-curve lies on top of the HC0R-HC3R-curves and the UCR-curve.
+See the text for an explanation.